senikm/trpx/README.md

 ## Citation
 ____

-If you use our software in your research, please cite our paper using the following BibTeX entry:
+**If you use our software in your research, please cite our paper using the following BibTeX entry**:

 ``` bibtex
 @software{